markjmoyer/mjmoyer-ally/README.md

     $> npm install

 ### Viewing Your Local Website
+I prefer to use an NPM package called http-server(https://www.npmjs.com/package/http-server).
+Once you run the command http-server, the command line will give you the server IP Address(s).
 Assuming you have setup a local webserver, and assuming that you have cloned the source code for this project into your web root, you should be able to access the website at: